 - Rebalance fluid and electrolyte levels

-Continue eating mixed meals and snacks high in carbohydrates within 4 hours to ensure that the muscles continue to get glucose for glycogen replenishment.
+- Continue eating mixed meals and snacks high in carbohydrates within 4 hours.
+This helps to ensure the muscles continue to get glucose for glycogen replenishment.

 No matter how much Gatorade you smash into your mouth during your race, you will finish your half marathon in a fluid-depleted state.

-Right after completing a half marathon, start replenishing lost fluids and electrolytes by consuming a sodium-containing beverage or water alongside sodium-rich foods.
+Right after completing a half marathon, start replenishing lost fluids and electrolytes.
+Consuming a sodium-containing beverage or water, as well as sodium-rich foods.

 Incorporating fruits and vegetables antioxidants and vitamins like Vitamin C and Vitamin A will also help accelerate the recovery process and support the immune system.